nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 _In statistics, the standard deviation is a measure of the amount of variation or dispersion of a set of values.
 A low standard deviation indicates that the values tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.
 [Source](https://en.wikipedia.org/wiki/Standard_deviation)_

 So in our case our goal would be to reduce the **_std_** value over time as we become more skilled at decomposing user stories into smaller, more equal parts.
 This in turn allows us to identify blockers much sooner since smaller stories will have much more board movement.
 If a story sits in the same status for more than a few days the scrum master can step in to provide assistance, coaching, and/or remove blockers.
-The end result will be a more consistent, repeatable delivery of forecasted sprint items as planned which directly impact other business unit activities such as marketing announcements and sales demonstrations for example.
+The end result will be a more consistent, repeatable delivery of forecasted sprint items as planned.
+This then directly impacts other business unit activities such as marketing announcements and/or sales demonstrations for example.

 **_Min_** and **_Max_** we covered earlier in the [Story Point Analysis](#story-point-analysis) section above.
 However, to recap:

-* We want to avoid large stories, because tracking their progress or removing blockers is difficult when they sit in the same status for most of the sprint.
+* We want to avoid large stories, because tracking their progress and/or identifying and removing blockers early on is difficult when they sit in the same status for most of the sprint.
 * We want to validate that story points with a zero size have been correctly pointed and these aren’t a sign of some an underlying issue the scrum master should address and/or provide coaching on.

 ## Wrapping Up

-In this article provided commentary and suggestions for a team working to improve their Agile Sprint processes based on JIRA data analysis extracted from the beginning of their sprint.
+In this article provided commentary and suggestions for a team working to improve their Agile Sprint processes based on source data extracted from JIRA for the beginning of their sprint.

 Our next goal will be to pull similar data at the **end** of the sprint and provide insights and guidance in regard to what was actually accomplished during the sprint vs. what was planned at the start.
 We’ll also want to perform time series and regression analysis once we have multiple sprints completed in order to gauge progress over time and identify trends (both positive and negative).